danieltallentire/tallentire.dev/content/blog/2021-04-15 load testing in atata.md

 +++
-title = "Using Atata to create UI tests for user defined web forms" date = 2021-04-15 description = "Solving a UI automation testing problem for user defined forms."
+title = "Load testing using Atata and Selenoid" date = 2021-04-15 description = "Solving a UI automation testing problem for user defined forms."
 [taxonomies]